kawaiian/multivagrant/README.md

 # multivagrant
-Vagrant template of a 3-node Ubuntu VM cluster.
+Vagrant template of a 3-node VM cluster.

 The goal is provide a basic Vagrantfile that provisions three machines with a commaon hosts file for interconnectivity.

 ### Use

+This Vagrantfile includes the `GetoptLong` ruby library, and thus the `vagrant` command expects the `--machine` option to be passed with the desired Vagrant box.
+For example:

-`vagrant up`
+`vagrant --machine="ubuntu/xenial64" up`

 Which will create a 3-node ubuntu (xenial64) cluster.